mzia-CH/Styleguides/java/java_code_review_guide.md

 - (JDK 7+) Use try-with-resources where applicable.
 (JDK < 7) Ensure resources are explicitly closed.

 ### 3.4 Thread Safety
-- Static (global) variables are properly synchronized.
+- Static (global) variables are properly synchronised.
 - Objects accessed by multiple threads use appropriate locks.
 - Locks are acquired and released in the correct order to prevent deadlocks, including error-handling scenarios.